AlexandrovLab/SigProfilerMatrixGenerator/README.md

 **INTRODUCTION**

 The purpose of this document is to provide a guide for using the SigProfilerMatrixGenerator framework to generate mutational matrices for a set of samples with associated mutational catalogues.
+An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/s93d5/?view_only=3aebf64a8abd4da4acc04dee14622924

 **PREREQUISITES**